 Complete a bachelor’s degree through an accredited program like the KSC Public Health/Nutrition Option.
 Course work must be accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 (Keene State’s degree program is accredited.)

 Complete a dietetic internship accredited by ACEND and earn a master’s degree.
 This is a separate program that students apply to after a bachelor’s degree is obtained.
-Students applying to dietetic internships or combined internship/master’s degree programs should be aware that admittance to programs is very competitive, and it is not guaranteed that all who apply will be accepted.
-In recent years, the acceptance rate has been approximately 50 percent.
-Dietetic internships are typically nine to twelve months long.
+Students applying to dietetic internships or combined internship/master’s degree programs should be aware that admittance to programs is competitive, and it is not guaranteed that all who apply will be accepted.

 Upon completion of the internship master’s degree requirements the final step is to pass a national examination administered by the Commission on Dietetic Registration (CDR).
-Applicants can take the exam after the completion of only a dietetic internship before December 31, 2023 however beginning January 1, 2024, an earned Master’s degree will also be required).
+Applicants can take the exam after the completion of only a dietetic internship before December 31, 2023 however beginning January 1, 2024, an earned master’s degree will also be required.
 Passing the national examination leads to attainment of the credential of Registered Dietitian Nutritionist (RDN).

 Some RDNs have specialty certifications, including pediatric nutrition, renal nutrition, sports nutrition, and diabetes education.
 These certifications are not mandatory but provide opportunities for specializing in advanced practices.
 Information about these credentials can be found here: Board Certified Credentials Commission on Dietetics Registration